openxc/nxpUSBlib/originalreadme.txt

 1. Start up the IDE
 2. Choose a workspace folder
 3. Click File->Import->General->Existing Projects into Workspace->Next
-4. Browse to the base of your nxpUSBlib release (the location of this file)
+4. Browse to the base of your LPCUSBlib release (the location of this file)
 5. Click Finish

 At this point the Project Explorer should show the following projects: